ShaqiFiarahman/L0124050_Fadel-Shaqi-Fiarahman_LearningLabs/README.md

 ### Contributing
 Contributions are welcome!
 Feel free to fork this repository and submit pull requests.

-### License
-This project is open source and available under the MIT License.

 Feel free to modify this as needed!